Steve-O: YouTube channel and SeaWorld arrest (2013–2018)

 Despite joining in 2005, Steve-O did not regularly upload on his YouTube channel of the same name and other channels until 2013.
 His main channel SteveO has amassed over 6.05 million subscribers as of February 2022.

 In 2014, Steve-O narrated a short video titled "What Came Before, featuring Steve-O: The Truth About Meat and Modern Farms", which was about some of the individual animals rescued by Farm Sanctuary.
-He also reveals the life of the less fortunate animals that are born into modern farming in the US.
+He also reveals the life of the less fortunate animals that are born into intensive farming in the US.

-In December 2014, Steve-O was announced as one of the competitors in the second series of British TV show The Jump.
+In December 2014, Steve-O was announced as one of the competitors in the second series of the British TV show The Jump.
 He was the ninth contestant eliminated.

 On August 9, 2015, Steve-O climbed a construction crane in Los Angeles in a protest against SeaWorld.
 He lit fireworks and inflated a large whale blow-up doll on top of the crane.
 He broadcast the stunt on his Facebook page, resulting in LAPD and EMS responding with no knowledge of the stunt going on, and later was arrested after climbing down on charges of trespassing.
 Fans began a GoFundMe campaign for his bail.
 For the protest, Steve-O was convicted of two misdemeanors and sentenced to 30 days of jail time and 36 months of probation.
 Steve-O later admitted that the stunt was poorly thought out as he was nowhere near a SeaWorld.
 He claims he told his attorney to get jail time because it would increase the publicity and make a statement about captivity.
 He started his jail time on December 9, 2015.
 He is quoted saying "I mean, if your goal is to make a statement about captivity, you may as well get yourself locked up!"
 Steve-O was released from jail after serving just eight hours in the Twin Towers Correctional Facility.
 In 2016, he released his first stand-up comedy special, Guilty as Charged.

 On March 9, 2018, Steve-O marked 10 years of sobriety.
-On the September 2, 2020 episode 261 of the TigerBelly, Steve-O discusses his work in the 12 step program, especially to address a sex addiction.
+On the September 2, 2020 episode 261 of the TigerBelly podcast, Steve-O discusses his work in the 12 step program, especially to address a sex addiction.